fakeneuron/CalenBooker/Roadmap.md

 # CalenBooker Roadmap

-This file tracks tasks and progress for CalenBooker development.
-Functional changes from completed tasks are reflected in `README.md`, with broad milestones noted here.
-Last updated: March 20, 2025.
+This file tracks tasks for CalenBooker development.
+Functional changes from completed tasks are reflected in `README.md`, with broad milestones archived in `TaskNotes/`.
+Last updated: March 22, 2025.

 ## Instructions for AI

 - Assign each task a unique identifier (e.g., `#001`) for tracking.
 - For medium-to-large tasks (>2-3 hours), create a `T###-ShortTitle.md` Task Note file (e.g., `T001-OwnerCalendarSync.md`) to detail changes, problems, solutions, and third-party configs.
 Include the starting git commit hash (e.g., `git commit -m "Start #001"`) before beginning.
 Small tasks may skip this.
 - Update `README.md`’s 'Project Structure and Functionality' with detailed functionality/setup after each task.
-- Log completed tasks in the 'Progress (Completed)' section below with broad strokes.
+- Log completed tasks in `TaskNotes/###-ShortName.md` files (e.g., `000-InitialProgress.md`).
 - Provide full `.md` files for multiple section updates or the full item (e.g., `#001`) with its number for single changes.

 ## Tasks